jillibus/MechaCar_Statistical_Analysis/README.md

 <a href="https://jillibus.github.io/MechaCar_Statistical_Analysis/">MechaCar Statistical Analysis</a>

 ## RESULTS
+### Deliverable 1: Linear Regression to Predict MPG
+- The non-random Variance was based on the vehicles: _weight_, _spoiler angle_ and if the vehicle is equiped with _AWD (all wheel drive)_.
+- The maximum random variance was provided by the vehicle's _ground_clearance_ and _vehicle_length_.
 - Since p-value ended up being less than zero (5.35e-11), the slope is not equal to zero.
 - The R squared value is 71.49%, which implies that roughly 72% of the time, the predictions will be correct using this linear model.